Updated September 2022

 What are the immigration-related eligibility requirements for premium tax credits and cost sharing reductions in the ACA marketplaces?

-People with a lawfully present immigration status are eligible to purchase ACA marketplace coverage and may also qualify for premium tax credits and cost sharing reductions if they meet all other requirements such as income, tax filing, residence, minimal essential coverage, etc.
+People with a lawfully present immigration status are eligible to purchase ACA marketplace coverage and may also qualify for premium tax credits and cost sharing reductions if they meet all other requirements such as income, tax filing status, residence, etc.

 In general, only individuals with incomes above the poverty line are eligible for premium tax credits.
-However, individuals who have lawfully present immigration statuses and are not eligible for Medicaid because of their immigration status can qualify for premium tax credits even if their income is below the poverty line (for example, a person with a lawfully present immigration status that does not have a qualified immigration status or has a qualified immigration status but has not completed the five-year waiting period).
-While Medicaid income eligibility differs in states that expanded Medicaid and those that did not, eligibility for premium tax credits for people with a lawfully present immigration status and incomes below the poverty line is not affected by a state’s decision on Medicaid expansion.
+However, individuals who have lawfully present immigration statuses and are not eligible for Medicaid because of their immigration status can qualify for premium tax credits even if their income is below the poverty line.
+For example, a person with a lawfully present immigration status that is not a “qualified” immigration status, such as temporary protected status, could qualify for premium tax credits even if their income is below the poverty line.
+The same would be true for a person with a “qualified” immigration status, such as a lawful permanent resident, who has not completed the five-year waiting period.
+People who are lawfully present but ineligible for Medicaid due to their immigration status may qualify for premium tax credits even if their income is below the poverty line, regardless of their state’s decision on adopting the Medicaid expansion.

 How are premium tax credits calculated for people with a lawfully present immigration status and incomes below the poverty line?

-For the purposes of determining a person’s expected contribution to the cost of coverage, the portion of income they will contribute is the same as for individuals with incomes at 100 percent of the poverty line, which is zero in 2023.[3]
+For the purposes of determining a person’s expected contribution to the cost of coverage, the portion of income they will contribute is the same as for individuals with incomes at 100 percent of the poverty line, which is zero in 2024 and 2025.[3]
 Their premium tax credit will be equal to the cost of the second-lowest silver plan available to them in their ZIP code.

 Because they are treated as if their income is at 100 percent of the federal poverty line, they would also qualify for a cost sharing reduction, which would raise the actuarial value of their plan to 94 percent.
 They would need to purchase a silver plan to receive the cost-sharing reduction, which would significantly lower their deductible, copayments, and other out-of-pocket costs.
-(For more information on premium tax credits and cost sharing reductions, please see Key Facts: Premium Tax Credits and Key Facts: Cost-Sharing Reductions.)
+(For more information on premium tax credits and cost sharing reductions, please see FAQ: Premium Tax Credits and FAQ: Cost-Sharing Reductions.)

 Are there health coverage options for people who do not meet the immigration-related eligibility requirements for health insurance affordability programs?